codidact/feature-development/scoped/flag/hold-OP.md

 **Subject area**
 Question that has received a hold vote.
-oInbound navigation could be from a notification or from normal browsing.
+Inbound navigation could be from a notification or from normal browsing.

 ----